What is a U.S. Consulate?

-An embassy is the headquarters for U.S. Government representatives serving in a foreign country.
+An embassy is an official headquarters for U.S. diplomats and government representatives serving in a foreign country.

-It is normally led by an ambassador, who is the U.S. President’s representative to the host country.
-An embassy is normally located in the capital city.
-It may have branches, known as consulates, in other cities.
+Embassies are generally led by an ambassador, who is the U.S. President’s representative to the host country.
+An embassy is usually located in a country’s capital city, but it may have branches (known as consulates) in other cities.

-U.S. embassies and consulates abroad, as well as foreign embassies and consulates in the United States, have a special status.
+U.S. embassies and consulates abroad, as well as foreign countries’ embassies and consulates in the United States, have a special status.
 While the host government is responsible for the security of U.S. diplomats and the area around an embassy, the embassy itself belongs to the country it represents.
-Representatives of the host country cannot enter an embassy without permission — even to put out a fire — and an attack on an embassy is considered an attack on the country it represents.
+Representatives of the host country cannot enter an embassy without permission.
+An attack on an embassy is considered an attack on the country it represents.

-The ambassador, also known as the chief of mission, is the highest-ranking diplomat to the host country and is the personal representative of the President.
-He or she is comparable to a CEO of a corporation and has to be a strong leader and a good manager.
-He or she is supported by a deputy, known as the deputy chief of mission, and a team of U.S. Foreign Service Officers and specialists from the Department of State.
-He or she may also be supported by representatives from other U.S. agencies, such as the U.S. Agency for International Development, the Departments of Defense, Commerce, Justice, Homeland Security, and Agriculture, among others.
+Ambassadors are supported by a deputy, known as the deputy chief of mission, and a team of U.S. Foreign Service Officers and specialists from the Department of State.
+Representatives from other U.S. agencies also support the ambassador.
+Other agencies found at U.S. embassies can include the U.S. Agency for International Development (USAID), or the Departments of Defense, Commerce, Justice, Homeland Security, and Agriculture.
 No matter their agency, all employees work under the direction of the ambassador.

-While Americans work at embassies and consulates, most of the staff comes from the host country.
-These employees are essential to the success of any embassy because they know the local culture, have essential skills, or are well connected to government and civil society leaders.
+Many Americans work at embassies and consulates to handle all sensitive roles relating to U.S. foreign policy and national security.
+However, most of the embassy staff is from the host country.
+These employees are known as Locally Employed Staff.
+These employees are essential to the success of any embassy.
+Locally Employed Staff know the local culture and language, have essential skills relevant to the region, or are well-connected to the foreign government and civil society leaders.